Launch your business in 10 days!

 #15.
 Mobile Photography

-Average Annual Revenue: $44K
+• Average Annual Revenue: $49K

-Average Profit Margins: 7.3%
+• Average Profit Margins: 7.3%

-Startup Cost: $5K-$15K
+• Startup Cost: $27.5K

-Time To Revenue: 3+ months
+• Time to Revenue: 3+ months

-Annual Market Growth Rate: 0.3%
+• Annual Market Growth Rate: 0.3%

 A mobile photography business isn’t the absolute cheapest business to start up, but the upfront costs are significantly lower than opening a brick-and-mortar studio.
-Most of those initial costs are equipment, so if you already have a high-quality camera you won’t need to spend much to grow a business around it.
+Most of those initial costs are equipment, so if you already have a high-quality camera, you won’t need to spend much to grow a business around it.

 Photography is among the best local business ideas because there are so many niches where you can differentiate yourself.
 From wedding and event photography to family portraits to working with real estate agents or other small business owners, there’s a wide variety of work available.
-Mile High Productions turned their love of photography into a $35,000 a month business.
-Find out how in this YouTube interview

 Mobile Photography Pros: